FrancescoCiardo/FrancescoCiardo/README.md

 # About Me
 - 👋 Hi, I’m @FrancescoCiardo
-- 👀 I’m interested in Computer Science
-- 📚 I'm studying Computer Science at "Università degli Studi di Bari Aldo Moro"
+- 📚 Informatics student at University of Bari, Italy.
 - 🌱 I'm currently interested in Data Science and AI
 - 📍 Bari